 - Viking village Njardarheimr is located in Gudvangen, just a few steps from the boat for the Naeroyfjord scenic cruise between Flam and Gudvangen.

 - For more practical information check the official website of Viking Valley.

 Conclusion.
 We are really glad we visited the Viking Valley in Gudvangen, and I can highly recommend it to everyone.
 It’s a unique place, something you won’t experience anywhere else.
 So if you are visiting the Flam – Gudvangen area in summer, don’t miss the Viking Village Njardarheimr.

-In my post about the best things to do in Flam you can find a sample one day itinerary for Flam – Gudvangen area.
+TIP: In our article with the best things to do in Flam you can find a sample one day itinerary for Flam – Gudvangen area.
 If you plan well and book some activities ahead, it is quite easy to see the very best of Flam including the Viking Valley in just one day.
+Take a look!

 If you found this post useful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin this image!